IgniteUI/igniteui-xplat-docs/doc/en/components/grids/tree.md

 ## $Platform$ Tree Example

-In this basic $ProductName$ Tree example, you can see how to define an `igc-tree` and its nodes by specifying the node hierarchy and iterating through a hierarchical data set.
+In this basic $ProductName$ Tree example, you can see how to define a tree and its items by specifying the item hierarchy and iterating through a hierarchical data set.

 <code-view style="height: 400px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/grids/tree-basic-sample"
            alt="$Platform$ Tree Example"
-           github-src="grids/tree/overview">
+           github-src="grids/tree/tree-basic-sample">
 </code-view>

 <div class="divider--half"></div>